 If you are a member of these organizations, you’ll get a booth space discount, too.

 If you are involved in the rail and transportation industry, Railway Interchange is a must-attend.
 Its usually held in Minneapolis or Indianapolis, providing a central location for several large railway markets to attend and see what vendors have to offer.

 APTA is the premier public transportation showcase in the country.

-Held just once every three years, APTA is always a terrific location to witness the rapid innovation in the industry.
+Held just once every 3 years, APTA is always a terrific location to witness the rapid innovation in the industry.
 Some of the categories on display at this gigantic show are:

 The Surface Mount Technology Association is something your vendor could already be affiliated with.
-But did you know that SMTA puts on an expo once a year in Chicago?
+But did you know that SMTA puts on an expo once a year just outside Chicago?

 SMTA International isn’t huge, but it offers its attendees the chance to see state-of-the-art SMT equipment like:

 While most shows focus on finding new customers, this show is a good opportunity for your company to find suppliers and check out the innovative technology that electronics manufacturers are using.
 Consider sending a purchasing or engineering team to scout some of the opportunities that will be on display, including over 170 booths with live equipment.

 Two of the largest electronics markets in the U.S. are defense and aerospace.

 DMC is a small, but effective, showcase sponsored by companies like Lockheed Martin, Boeing, and CTG.
 This year, DMC is expecting over 1,750 participants and 160 exhibitors, making it one of the biggest defense manufacturing expos in the country.
 If you are seeking companies with ITAR registration and AS9100D aerospace certification, there should be plenty of opportunities.